timf34/SSDs/README.md

 I merged the files over from `ppo-harvest`.

 I also changed the gym `regiser` function so that its directly within the scripts that run.
-For some reason I was getting path issues potentially, I'm not too sure tbh.
+For some reason, I was getting path issues potentially, I'm not too sure tbh.
 But its working now!

 -----